tirth/coreDox/NOTES.md

 This project contains the logic of the **watch** verb.
 If the **watch** verb is used, the **coreDox.Verb.Watch.Watcher** is called.

-coreDox.Model
+coreDox.Writer.Html
 ---
-Contains the whole model of coreDox.
-This includes the parsed tree objects.

-coreDox.Contracts
----
-This project contains all interfaces used within coreDox.
-The project can easily be referenced to create custom directives or verb for coreDox.
+The default writer for coreDox.
+Exports the parsed project to a static html page.